We work hard to put our customers first and are committed to seeking and acting on customer feedback. We look to find solutions and put things right.

 The Board that governs Derwent Living’s services is responsible for meeting the standards and being transparent and accountable for the delivery of social housing objectives.

-It is for providers to support residents both to shape and scrutinise service delivery and to hold the Board to account.
-To achieve this, Derwent Living has a scrutiny team and a programme of co-regulation in place.
+We support customers to shape and scrutinise service delivery and to hold the Board to account.
+To achieve this, Derwent Living has a scrutiny team and a comprehensive programme of co-regulation in place.
 You can learn more about the scrutiny team and the work they do here.

 For more information please visit the Regulator for Social Housing's website.

-Customer commitments allow you to see exactly how Derwent Living is meeting regulatory standards and performing in the areas that matter most to customers.
+Our customer commitments allow you to see exactly how we are meeting regulatory standards and performing in the areas that matter most to customers.

 Value for money

-The housing regulator in England and Wales, the Homes and Communities Agency (HCA) requires housing providers to articulate and deliver a comprehensive approach to achieving value for money.
+The housing regulator in England, the Regulator of Social Housing requires housing providers to articulate and deliver a comprehensive approach to achieving value for money.
 This is to take account of the corporate objectives, along with the interests and commitments we share with our stakeholders.

 This means managing resources economically, efficiently and effectively to provide quality services and homes, and delivering year-on-year improvements in value for money.

-In order to inform and involve customers we give frequent updates in our magazine Derwent Life and on our website to show how we are using our resources to provide services.
+In order to inform and involve customers we give frequent updates in our magazine Derwent Life, in our Customer Annual Report and on our website to show how we are using our resources to provide services.
 We also attend meetings of the customer forum to report on how we are doing and to consult on how we can do better.

 We want customers to be able to see how we manage performance and how our resident scrutiny team helps us to raise standards.

-Derwent Living’s value for money self assessment for 2017 which includes key financial data is now included within Places for People’s main value for money self assessment.
+Our value for money self assessment which includes key financial data is now included within Places for People Group's annual report and financial statements.